Query complexity of generalized Simon's problem: An exact quantum algorithm for generalized Simon's problem

 where $g = (g_1,...,g_n)$ and $h = (h_1,...,h_n)$.
 For $H \le G$, let

 denote the \textit{orthogonal subgroup} of $H$.
 Let

 For $X \subseteq G$ and $g \in G$, let

 Next, we introduce the algorithm process.
 It is worth noting that the idea of the quantum algorithm is to find a basis of $S^{\perp}$.
 Then $S = {(S^{\perp})}^{\perp}$.
-We give Algorithm \ref{sub1} first, which is a subroutine in Simon algorithm and generalized to the case of $\mathbb{Z}_p$.
+We give Algorithm \ref{sub1} first, which is a subroutine in Simon's algorithm and generalized to the case of $\mathbb{Z}_p$.
 The goal of Algorithm \ref{sub1} is to obtain $\ket{\Psi}$.
 When we measure the first register of $\ket{\Psi}$, we can get an element in $S^{\perp}$ with certain.

 Suppose we have obtained some element $y$ in $S^{\perp}$, we do not wish to obtain it again.
 Instead, we wish to find a basis of $S^{\perp}$ as soon as possible.
 Thus, Algorithm \ref{sub2} is proposed to shrink the range of superposition and avoiding obtaining the same elements.
-The input of Algorithm \ref{sub2} can be obtained from Algorithm \ref{sub1}.

 Suppose $Y = \{y_1, ..., y_m\}$ is a known linearly independent set in $S^{\perp}$ ($0 \le m < n-k$).
 Then there exists a subgroup $K_m \le S^{\perp}$ such that $S^{\perp} = K_m + \langle Y \rangle$ and a quantum routine $\mathcal{A}_m$ such that $\mathcal{A}_m \ket{\phi_g S^{\perp}}\ket{0^m} = \ket{\phi_g K_m}\ket{g \cdot y_1, ..., g \cdot y_m}$ by applying Algorithm \ref{sub2} repeatedly.
 Moreover, we have a quantum routine $\mathcal{A}'_m$ such that $\mathcal{A}'_m\ket{0^n}\ket{0}\ket{0^m} = \frac{1}{\sqrt{|T_0|}}\sum_{t \in T_0}\ket{\phi_t K_m}\ket{f(t)}\ket{t \cdot y_1,...,t \cdot y_m}$ by applying Algorithm \ref{sub1} and $\mathcal{A}_m$.
 Algorithm \ref{sub1} makes one query, $\mathcal{A}_m$ does not make queries, thus $\mathcal{A}'_m$ makes one query.